milan-vugrinchev/fnacapiclient/README.md

 ## Original Repository
 https://github.com/FnacMarketplace/fnacapiclient

-I edited this to be able to use as library for any SDK/Module you want.
+I edited this to be able to use as composer package.